 The Royal Canadian Mounted Police, more commonly known as Mounties, is Canada's national police force, but they do not generally wear their red jacket, navy jodhpurs, brown boots, and hat except for official or ceremonial reasons.
 In addition, Mounties do not police the country's most populous provinces of Ontario or Quebec (except in federal buildings).
 Each of these provinces has its own provincial police force.

 Myth #9 - Canadians Don't Have Guns

-What can I say?
-This one is pretty much true, as least as far as English speaking Canada goes.
+What can we say?
+This one is actually pretty much true, at least as far as English speaking Canada goes.